apache/incubator-teaclave-trustzone-sdk/.patches/test_qemu/README.md

 1. optee-build_disable_wd_test.patch: Updates build configurations to disable the watch dog test.

-## Patches for IPV6 Support

-The official QEMUv8 configuration in OP-TEE does not currently support IPv6, which is required for our IPv6 tests.

-We temporarily use a patch to enable IPv6 support.
-This patch can be removed once Issue [#174](https://github.com/apache/incubator-teaclave-trustzone-sdk/issues/174) is resolved.

-Relevant Patch File:

-1. optee-build_ipv6_support.patch: Enables IPv6 support in the Linux kernel.

 ## Patches for Expand Memory

 Some of our tests require more Trusted Application (TA) memory than the default